Clive Flood Recovery and Cleanup

 Use caution when entering previously flooded structures, and follow safety guidelines when handling materials that have touched flood water.
 Also, please be careful when driving in previously flooded areas.
-Debris stacked near streets can make it difficult to see pedestrians and other vehicles.

 The Community Foundation of Greater Des Moines has established the Polk County Flood Relief Fund to provide 100% direct support to those affected by the storms and flooding.
 Funds will be distributed by Polk County.
 Donate online at https://dmf.iphiview.com/dmf/FundInformation/tabid/495/dispatch/accountselection_id$222165_hash$5132fedfc097abca5b0d87bb0a1b8e194303865d/Default.aspx

 On Saturday, June 30th and Sunday, July 1st heavy rain fell throughout the Walnut Creek watershed in a matter of hours, causing dangerous flash flooding in Clive and other communities in the region.
 The City called for evacuations in flood prone neighborhoods to protect lives and property.
 City staff went door-to-door to ensure individuals got the evacuation information.
 Clive Police and Fire Department officers executed at least 33 rescues by boat and 34 rescues by foot.